Events

 Note

-The enterprise must ensure their infrastructure doesn't block a simple HTTP or DNS active probe.
+The enterprise must ensure their infrastructure doesn't block an HTTP or DNS active probe.
 This can happen if any of the following are misconfigured:

-For general consumers, there are less potential hindrances that do not require user configuration out of the box.
+For general consumers, there are less potential hindrances that don't require user configuration out of the box.
 Issues occur when VPNs or third-party software are introduced which can intercept, misroute, or delay NCSI active probes.